Know Your Status, Know Your Orders: What Service Members Must Understand Before Domestic Deployment

 Plaintiff Seeks Judicial Review After Navy’s Unjust Delay and Career Impact

 A significant appeal has been filed with the U.S. Court of Appeals for the D.C.
 Circuit challenging the Navy’s prolonged delay and subsequent denial of a career-critical promotion, which the plaintiff argues occurred in direct violation of federal statute.
-Represented by Dylan Thayer of the Law Offices of David P. Sheldon, PLLC, the plaintiff, a decorated Navy Lieutenant, asserts that the Navy’s Board for Correction of Naval Records acted arbitrarily and capriciously by ignoring mandatory promotion timelines and mischaracterizing his service record.
+Represented by the Law Offices of David P. Sheldon, PLLC, the plaintiff, a decorated Navy Lieutenant, asserts that the Navy’s Board for Correction of Naval Records acted arbitrarily and capriciously by ignoring mandatory promotion timelines and mischaracterizing his service record.

 At the heart of the case is the Navy’s failure to promote the plaintiff within the statutory deadline prescribed by 10 U.S.C. § 624(d)(5), which limits appointment delays to 18 months.
 The plaintiff’s promotion was delayed nearly 21 months, a violation the Navy itself acknowledged but refused to remedy.
 Despite exemplary service and a family legacy of military dedication, the plaintiff’s promotion was denied, and he was subjected to an adverse personnel action stemming from a minor 2019 incident aboard the USS Howard, an incident which his command later agreed did not warrant separation from service.
 The District Court acknowledged the Navy’s statutory breach but held that no enforceable duty existed to promote the plaintiff.
 The appeal argues this interpretation defies both congressional intent and longstanding precedent affirming the obligation of correction boards to rectify such injustices.